There are moments in every Activist's life when they are driven to action by a simple compelling question: If Not You, Then Who?

 In the Spring of 2009, Web Designer, Melissa Wells of Ex Nihilo Website Designs joined the Pelham Business Association.
 "It turns out that Cathy was presenting her ideas regarding the potential economic benefits of a community portal and I recognized right away that my skill set was a great match to help make bring this community building initiative to reality.' says Wells.
 "Our partnership began that night."

-Based on their analysis the team presented a proposal to start with Pelham as a microcosm to demonstrate the economic development potential.
-They approached the Town of Pelham, the Pelham Business Association and the Welland/Pelham Chamber of Commerce with the idea of forming an alliance to launch and operate the portal.
+Based on our analysis we presented a proposal to start with Pelham as a microcosm to demonstrate the economic development potential.
+We approached the Town of Pelham, the Pelham Business Association and the Welland/Pelham Chamber of Commerce with the idea of forming an alliance to launch and operate the portal.

-In true entrepreneurial spirit, Wells and Berkhout-Bosse came to the realization that if the portal was to come to a reality it would be up to the community to lead it from the grassroots.
-They redeveloped their proposal to launch as a Private Business/Social Enterprise and successfully pitched to Venture Niagara for a $3,000.00 grant to cover 50% of their initial website start up costs.
+In true entrepreneurial spirit, Melissa and I came to the conclusion that if the portal was to come to a reality it would be up to the community to lead it from the grassroots.
+We redeveloped our proposal to launch as a Private Business/Social Enterprise and successfully pitched to Venture Niagara for a $3,000.00 grant to cover 50% of ourr initial website start up costs.
 This funding was part of a special funding pool – the Southwestern Ontario Community Adjustment Fund created in 2009 to support economic development in the Niagara Region.